TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

     :Data type: function name

-    The first variable passed to this function is the "menuArr" array with the menu items as they are collected based on the type of menu.
+    The first variable passed to this function is the :php:`menuArr` array with the menu items as they are collected based on the type of menu.

-    You're free to manipulate or add to this array as you like.
+    You are free to manipulate or add to this array as you like.
 Just remember to return the array again!

     **Note:**

-    .parentObj property is **hardcoded** to be a reference to the calling typo3/sysext/frontend/Classes/ContentObject/Menu/ object.
-Here you'll
+    :typoscript:`.parentObj` property is **hardcoded** to be a reference to the calling :file:`typo3/sysext/frontend/Classes/ContentObject/Menu/` object.
-    find e.g. ->id to be the uid of the menu item generating a submenu and such.
+    Here you will find, for example, `->id` to be the UID of the menu item generating a submenu and such.

     **Presetting element state**